gemseo/gemseo/doc_src/source/postprocessing/index.rst

 In practice,

-- a :class:`~gemseo.core.scenario.Scenario` instance has a :class:`~gemseo.core.formulation.MDOFormulation` attribute,
+- a :class:`~gemseo.core.scenario.Scenario` instance has an :class:`~gemseo.core.formulation.MDOFormulation` attribute,
-- a :class:`~gemseo.core.formulation.MDOFormulation` instance has an :class:`~gemseo.algos.opt_problem.OptimizationProblem` attribute,
+- an :class:`~gemseo.core.formulation.MDOFormulation` instance has an :class:`~gemseo.algos.opt_problem.OptimizationProblem` attribute,
 - an :class:`~gemseo.algos.opt_problem.OptimizationProblem` instance has an :class:`~gemseo.algos.opt_result.OptimizationResult` attribute.

 Illustration on the Sobieski use case